vmware-archive/concourse-branch-manager/README.md

         CONCOURSE_URL: {{CONCOURSE_URL}}
         CONCOURSE_USERNAME: {{CONCOURSE_USERNAME}}
         CONCOURSE_PASSWORD: {{CONCOURSE_PASSWORD}}
+        CONCOURSE_TEAM: {{CONCOURSE_TEAM}} # Add this if you have a team
 ```

 You may specify the `CONCOURSE_*` params directly in your pipeline YAML file, but
 since they are sensitive credentials, you should handle them via Concourse's
 support for [template variables](http://concourse.ci/fly-cli.html#parameters).

+If you're using the [teams feature](http://concourse.ci/teams.html) and want to add the pipeline to a team other than `main`, specify it in the `CONCOURSE_TEAM` params.
+If this params is omitted, no team will be specified.

 The `BRANCH_RESOURCE_TEMPLATE` and `BRANCH_JOB_TEMPLATE` parameters are paths
 to ERB templates which will be used to dynamically generate a resource and